 - Implementing a law enforcement-friendly electronic, statewide data collection and reporting system for data to be captured accurately, efficiently, and timely.
-The expected completion date for this project is July 2017. - Implementing electronic citations statewide for all law enforcement agencies.
+The expected completion date for this project is July 2018. - Implementing electronic citations statewide for all law enforcement agencies.
 This project will enhance the state's ability to analyze problem traffic areas and increase the timeliness of the entire citation process.
-This project is also expected to be completed in July 2017.
+The expected completion date for this project is July 2018.

 The Traffic Records Coordinating Committee will continue to act as the primary advisory committee for traffic records-related activities and projects.
 The TRCC routinely tracks progress on each project.
-The Traffic Records Strategic Plan will be utilized as a guide to ensure proper steps are being taken to implement a statewide comprehensive traffic records system.
-Users of this system include Federal, state, and local highway safety stakeholders, including the Governor's Highway Safety Program, Division of Highways, Division of Motor Vehicles, Supreme Court Administrator's Office, and Department of Health and Human Resources.
+The Strategic Plan will be utilized as a guide to ensure proper steps are being taken to implement a statewide comprehensive traffic records system that will be used by Federal, state, and local highway safety stakeholders, including the Governor's Highway Safety Program, Division of Highways, Division of Motor Vehicles, Supreme Court Administrator's Office, and Department of Health and Human Resources.
 The following projects support the priorities in the Traffic Records Strategic Plan.

-Project Numbers: F17-HS-02, F17-HS-03, F17-HS-04, F17-HS-05, F17-HS-06, F17-HS-07, F17-HS-08,
+Project Numbers: F18-HS-02, F18-HS-03, F18-HS-04, F18-HS-05, F18-HS-06, F18-HS-07, F18-HS-08,